xinghuq/DeepGenomeScan/Publicatioin_example/readme.md

 _POPRES_DeepGenomeScan_: Scripts used in analysis of POPRES data.

-## Step by Step examples for compiling different neural network model using DeepGenomeScan.
+## Step by Step examples for compiling different neural network models using DeepGenomeScan.

 See [tutorials](https://github.xinghuq/DeepGenomeScan)